bweiss/mortybot/README.md

 Most configuration of the bot is done via the conf/bot.properties file.
 You should edit this file to your liking prior to starting the bot.
 These can be modified while the bot is running via the CONFIG command.

-I also recommend setting up an admin user for yourself.
-See below.
+I also recommend setting up an admin user for yourself either by editing conf/users.conf or issuing the REGISTER command to the bot after starting it.

 ### Bot Users

-Users can be added to the bot by editing conf/user.conf prior to starting the bot, or by issuing the USER command as an admin user.
+Users can be added to the bot by editing conf/user.conf prior to starting the bot, issuing a REGISTER command, or by issuing the USER ADD command as an admin user.

 At minimum, a name and a hostmask (wildcards supported) must be provided.
 Optionally, you can also specify any combination of the bot user flags shown below.